ryan4yin/nixos-and-flakes-book/docs/preface.md

 I am grateful to all friends who have contributed to this book and offered suggestions, and I appreciate all the support and encouragement from the readers.
 Without all of you, this book's content might have remained confined to my personal blog, and it wouldn't have reached its current form.

-My hope is that this book can help more people, enabling them to experience the joys of NixOS.
-I also wish for this book to benefit the NixOS community by encouraging more people to contribute to its development.

-The content of this book is continually being updated, with much room for improvement.
-Any suggestions are welcome, and contributions to the content on [GitHub](https://github.com/ryan4yin/nixos-and-flakes-book) are also highly encouraged.

 ## The Features of This Book

 1. Focused on NixOS and Flakes, disregarding the traditional Nix configuration approach.